 Al and Jane were married on Friday November 12, 1937, at St. Stephen's Church in Grand Rapids.
 Monsignor D. E. Malone, who assisted at the funeral Mass for Irene, officiated at the wedding.
 Irene's husband, Phil Cowan, was best man.
 Jane's sister Rosemary was maid of honor.
 It must have been a somber event because of Irene's death.
 Originally, the wedding was to be on Saturday November 6 at St. Andrew's Cathedral.

 Al and Jane's first child Emily Jane was born in Grand Rapids on November 9, 1938, at Saint Mary's Hospital in Grand Rapids.
 She was baptized at Saint Francis Xavier Church in Grand Rapids on November 20 by Rev. V. P. Gallagher, assistant Pastor.
-Jane's brother Joseph Drueke and Al's sister Kathleen Biggins Coverdale were her sponsors.
+Jane's brother Joseph Drueke and Al's sister Kathleen Biggins Coverdale were godparents.

 On May 8, 1939, Jane's brother Joseph, age 28, married Joan Pike, age 24, at St. Andrew's Cathedral in Grand Rapids.